hashicorp/terraform-provider-azurerm/website/docs/r/virtual_machine.html.markdown

 * `network_interface_ids` - (Required) Specifies the list of resource IDs for the network interfaces associated with the virtual machine.
 * `primary_network_interface_id` - (Optional) Specifies the resource ID for the primary network interface associated with the virtual machine.
 * `tags` - (Optional) A mapping of tags to assign to the resource.
+* `zones` - (Optional) A collection containing the availability zone to allocate the Virtual Machine in.

 For more information on the different example configurations, please check out the [azure documentation](https://msdn.microsoft.com/en-us/library/mt163591.aspx#Anchor_2)